lara-martin/Principles-of-AI/homeworks/project/draft.md

 # What to Submit
 Submit the following to [Blackboard]({{page.submission}}):
 * `roughdraft.pdf` which contains your rough draft submission.
 To make grading easier, your report should include section headers corresponding to each of the bulleted points.
 As stated earlier, the use of LaTeX and a conference template is required.
-You may choose to use the [template from ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip).
-Please message us directly if you'd like to use a LaTeX template from a different conference.
+You can either use the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit23.zip) or message us directly if you'd like to use a LaTeX template from a different conference.